http-message-strategies-interop/fig-standards/proposed/http-message-strategies/http-message-strategies-meta.md

 ### 3.1.
 Goals

-* Standardize common HTTP Message strategies to process HTTP Messages defined by [PSR-7](http://www.php-fig.org/psr/psr-7/).
+* Standardize common server-side HTTP Message strategies to process HTTP Messages defined by [PSR-7](http://www.php-fig.org/psr/psr-7/).
 * Standardize contracts based on best practices.

 ### 3.2.
 Non-Goals

 * Standardize or favor any particular application architecture or assume its presence.
+* Standardize asynchronous/client HTTP Message strategies, because
+  - there are not enough use cases known to the authors,
+  - these strategies can be standardized by separate PSRs.

 ## 4. Design Decisions